Green That Life

 • Help clean up Mother Earth by participating in the Great Global Cleanup.
 This year, help by volunteering to do an individual cleanup.

 • Run (or walk) for our earth by taking part in one of the many virtual running events.
-Earth Day Online Race 2020 spreads awareness of the climate crisis and benefits Mercy Relief.
+For races, check here, here, here, and here.

 Related: Why Protecting the Environment is as Important as Ever.
 What You Can Do From Home.